We have closed our AHEC Scholar application cycle for the 2024 – 2026 cohort.

 The Idaho AHEC Scholars stands as a nationally recognized certificate initiative backed by HRSA/AHEC, designed for students within health professions programs who seek to elevate their interprofessional competencies.
 This program centers on eight fundamental subject domains, augmenting the expertise of each health scholar, with the goal of cultivating a versatile and capable primary care workforce, dedicated to serving rural and underserved communities.
-Explore eligibility, annual requirements, and submit your application below.
+Explore eligibility, annual requirements, and watch for the application link post here and in the SW ID AHEC newsletter.
+We are accepting applications now through September 30, 2024.

 • AMPLIFY YOUR LEARNING EXPERIENCE

-Enhance your understanding of health-related obstacles and circumstances faced by rural and underserved communities in Idaho.
+Enhance your understanding of access obstacles and health disparities faced by rural and underserved communities in Idaho.
 Idaho AHEC Scholars aims to empower you as a more proficient healthcare practitioners, equipping you with the ability to excel in collaborative, team-driven environments.
 Acquire fresh proficiencies, broaden your experiences, and formulate innovative strategies to enhance healthcare accessibility and provision.
-You will achieve this through engagement with a curriculum jointly crafted and instructed by educators and professionals spanning across Idaho as well as the esteemed University of Washington School of Medicine.

 • BROADEN YOUR NETWORK

 Establish a robust professional network spanning diverse health disciplines.
-Collaborate closely with a cohort of up to 50 peers representing various healthcare fields throughout Idaho.
+Collaborate closely with a cohort of 45 (or more) peers representing various healthcare fields throughout Idaho.
 Additionally, become part of a larger national cohort, comprising of approximately 3,900 scholars across 49 programs nationwide.
 Seamlessly blend didactic courses and community-oriented learning obligations to engage alongside present-day healthcare trailblazers.

 • SET YOURSELF APART